Soulfully Made » Breads, Rolls, Muffins » Lemon Cream Scones

 Variations and Substitutions

-• Add-ins: You can add different add-ins for a twist like fresh blueberries or dried cranberries or poppy seeds!
+• Mix-ins for the Scone Dough: You can add different add-ins for a twist like fresh blueberries or dried cranberries or poppy seeds!

-• Citrus: Replace lemon with orange or lime for a different citrus twist.
+• Swap the Citrus: Replace lemon with orange or lime for a different citrus twist.

-• Glaze: For less lemon flavor and a more sweet flavor profile, make a vanilla glaze by replacing the lemon juice and zest with about 1 teaspoon vanilla and water.
+• Change the Glaze: For less lemon flavor and a more sweet flavor profile, make a vanilla glaze by replacing the lemon juice and zest with about 1 teaspoon vanilla and water.

-• Gluten-free: Use your favorite gluten-free flour blend in place of the all-purpose flour.
+• Make the Lemon Scones Gluten-free: Use your favorite gluten-free flour blend in place of the all-purpose flour.
 Just make sure it has a 1:1 ratio to regular flour.

 Can I use a food processor to mix the dough?